-7.1 If a Discloser makes an allegation but it is not confirmed by the investigation, no action will be taken against them.
+8. If a Discloser makes an allegation but it is not confirmed by the investigation, no action will be taken against them.
 However, if a malicious or vexatious allegation is made without good reason to: cause trouble; for personal gain; or to discredit SELEP an investigation may take place.
 Where the Discloser is an employee or a SELEP Board Member or a contractor this may result in disciplinary or other action if they have broken the terms of their employment, acted against the SELEP Code of Conduct or broken a clause in a contract.

-8. How this matter can be taken forward if you are not satisfied
+How this matter can be taken forward if you are not satisfied

-8.1 This Policy is intended to provide Disclosers with an avenue to raise legitimate concerns.
-If you are either unable to raise the matter with SELEP or you are dissatisfied with the action taken you can report it directly to the Cities and Local Growth Unit in the Ministry of Housing, Communities and Local Government and the Department for Business Energy and Industrial Strategy, at the following:
+- 8.1.
+This Policy is intended to provide Disclosers with an avenue to raise legitimate concerns.
+If you are either unable to raise the matter with SELEP or you are dissatisfied with the action taken you can report it directly to the Cities and Local Growth Unit in the Ministry of Housing, Communities and Local Government and the Department for Business Energy and Industrial Strategy, at the following email address: LEPPolicy@communities.gsi.gov.uk or by writing to: LEP Policy Deputy Director, Cities and Local Growth Unit, Fry Block, 2 Marsham Street, London, SW1P 4DF.
+You should clearly mark your email or letter as "Official whistleblowing".

-By email: LEPPolicy@communities.gsi.gov.uk

-By post: LEP Policy Deputy Director, Cities and Local Growth Unit, Fry Block, 2 Marsham Street, London, SW1P 4DF Please clearly mark your email or letter as "Official - whistleblowing".

-8.2 In addition, if you are either unable to raise the matter with SELEP or you are dissatisfied with the action taken you may consider raising it with:
+- 8.2.
+In addition, if you are either unable to raise the matter with SELEP or you are dissatisfied with the action taken you may consider raising it with:

 - The police;

 - The relevant regulatory body or professional body;

 - Your Trade Union;

 - Your solicitor;

 - Your Citizens Advice Bureau